panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 Fortunately exists an easier and lighter way to fill the object with default properties.
 I recommend to use a new JavaScript feature (now at [stage 3](https://tc39.github.io/process-document/)) that allows to [spread properties in object initializers](https://github.com/tc39/proposal-object-rest-spread).

-Instead of `Object.assign()` invocation, use the object spread syntax to copy into target object all own and enumberable properties from source objects:
+Instead of `Object.assign()` invocation, use the object spread syntax to copy into target object all own and enumerable properties from source objects:

 ```javascript
 const unsafeOptions = {